Vitalik-ERC20/Vitalik-Memecoin/README.md

    - This feature ensures security and prevents malicious actors from participating.

 3. **Developer Allocation**:
-   - 5% of the total supply is allocated to the creator Cyrax White's wallet.
+   - 5% of the total supply is allocated to the creator Cyrax Whites wallet.
 This ensures Cyrax White is compensated for his work but also means that this wallet holds a significant portion of the total supply.
+Another 5% is allocated to Ethereum founder Vitalik Buterins donation wallet.

 4. **Token Burning**:
    - The burn function allows users to reduce the total supply of tokens, which can be beneficial in controlling inflation and potentially increasing token value.